 This unique psychotherapy system is based on the belief that various states of consciousness and personality parts need to be addressed for enduring emotional health.
 Resource Therapy works with the personality part that is involved in the issue, hence it is also known as ‘strength based parts psychotherapy.’
 This modality seeks to address the subconscious cause of an issue, as it understands that the part presenting with the problem is seldom the one that requires change.

-In 2014, Prof. Emmerson and his wife, Anna Emmerson, co-founded Resource Therapy International (RTI), the association for Resource Therapy, in order to provide accreditation and ongoing support to students, graduates and clients.
-RTI currently provides Foundation Training, the practitioner qualification in Resource Therapy, an Advanced Clinical Course & a Train the Trainer program in Resource Therapy.
+In 2014, Prof. Emmerson and his wife, Anna Emmerson, co-founded Resource Therapy International (RTI), the association for resource therapy, in order to provide accreditation and ongoing support to students, graduates and clients.
+RTI currently provides Foundation Training, the practitioner qualification in resource therapy, an advanced clinical course and a train the trainer program in resource therapy.

 - Alcohol and drug addiction